 Self-report questionnaires indicate that reduced sugar consumption among prison inmates improve morale, mood, and self-motivated behavior.
 D’Asaro, et als 1975.

 Studies show that 69 percent of participants who were violent at the age of 34 had eaten sweets and chocolate nearly every day during childhood, compared to to 42 percent of those who were non-violent.
 Mercola

 See also Prison Studies.

-VITAMIN B6 (PYRIDOXINE): (50mg per day but dosage should be determined by Health Practitioner) Required in conversion of tryptophan to serotonin.
+VITAMIN B6 (PYRIDOXINE): Needs to be onverted to its active form Pyridoxal-5-Phosphate (P5P) by a zinc-dependent enzyme.
+(Here) (50mg per day but dosage should be determined by Health Practitioner) Required in conversion of tryptophan to serotonin.
 Deficiency may be responsible for depression and anxiety.
 Werbach 1991, 51, Vitamin B6 deficiency is associated with lack of dream recall.
 Ebben M et als, (2002)